Lyleregenwetter/BIKED/README.md

 ### Custom Processing Steps

 Alternatively, BIKED can be processed using custom processing steps.
 The functionality to process and curate the dataset is included in the **Functions/prepareData.py** which calls a set of helper functions contained within **Functions/dataFrameTools.py** and **Functions/paramRedux.py**.
 If custom data processing steps are desired, these functions can be used as a starting point.
-Currently the dataset is processed (or reprocessed) using the BIKED_raw as a starting point (Reminder: This needs to be downloaded from the [Dropbox](https://www.dropbox.com/sh/b5y25zdjq9q0890/AABULjSD9ZmK-bmuDwoWua7Ba?dl=0) and moved to the Data/ folder.)
+Currently the dataset is processed (or reprocessed) using the BIKED_raw as a starting point (Reminder: This needs to be downloaded from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/GHQEDP) and moved to the Data/ folder.)
 To reprocess the dataset:

 1. Navigate to functions directory: